Welcome to Year 4

 Class LSA- Mrs Farrow

-This terms Caritas Curriculum Learning
+This terms Caritas Curriculum Learning -Inside Out

 Year 4 question who is my community as they launch this unit enjoying Bill’s New Frock and discovering how stereotypes can shape/affect our beliefs of others.
 By learning how our bodies digest food and the structure of food chains in science we really look at ourselves inside out!
 Through history we discover how Anglo Saxons built their community and research primary and secondary sources using our safe computing skills and build a picture of their views and how community life has changed over time.
 Through art that tells stories, we create our own version of Beowulf a creature who gobbled people up inside out!
 By learning to sing Mamma Mia in music we really let our emotions lead the go.